-Analysis | James Lankford: Another ‘nice man’ with a blind spot
+Analysis | Sen. James Lankford: Another ‘nice man’ with a blind spot

 Anyone following the news — including local Oklahoma media — or listening to Black lawmakers and activists knew that Trump was targeting states that had large Black populations in their urban centers, Young said.

-“We said it from the beginning,” said Young, former chair of the Oklahoma Legislative Black Caucus.
+“We said it from the beginning,” said Young, former chairman of the Oklahoma Legislative Black Caucus.
 “It was not a secret.
 All the newscasters said the same thing: ‘It sounds like he’s going at minority voters in large minority areas.’ ”

 After Lankford expressed support for Trump’s efforts, the editorial board of the Black Wall Street Times, a Tulsa-based news organization, called for Lankford’s resignation, asking readers to sign a petition supporting efforts to remove him from the Senate.
 The petition read: